cloud-ark/caastle/README.rst

          (c) cd client
          (d) python setup.py install

+3) Do cloud setup
+   $ cld setup aws -- to do AWS setup
+   $ cld setup gcloud -- to do Gcloud setup

+4) Start CloudARK server
+   $ ./start-cloudark.sh

-3) Clone the cloudark-samples repository (https://github.com/cloud-ark/cloudark-samples.git)
+5) Clone the cloudark-samples repository (https://github.com/cloud-ark/cloudark-samples.git)

-4) Choose a sample application and follow the steps in the included README
+6) Choose a sample application and follow the steps in the included README

 Supported Platforms/Languages: